-The maintenance tests used in System 75 can be divided into two groups: periodic and demand.
+The maintenance tests can be divided into two groups, periodic and demand.
 The periodic tests are run automatically at fixed intervals on a specific schedule.
 The short tests are run hourly and the long tests are run every 24 hours.
 Heavy call processing may push these tests out.

-Demand tests are run by the system when it detects a need for them, or by maintenance personnel when required in trouble clearing activities.
+Demand tests are run by the system when it detects a need for them or by maintenance personnel when required during trouble clearing activities.
 Demand tests include the periodic tests, plus others that are required only when trouble occurs.
-Some of the non periodic tests may be disruptive to system operation.
-Maintenance personnel, using the SAT, can initiate the same tests that the system can, with the results being displayed on the screen.
+Some of the nonperiodic tests may be disruptive to system operation.
+Using the SAT, maintenance personnel can initiate the same tests that the system initiates, and the results are displayed on the SAT screen.